TsvetaKoleva22/React-Travel-Diary/OPISANIE.md

 6. Edit - a form with four fields, that are prefilled with the current info for the post.
 It allows the user to change the title, image, destination and/or description of the adventure;
 7. Delete - shows the image of the post and a form with two disabled prefilled fields - title and destination.
 Allows the user to permanently delete his post.
 8. Create Category - for Admin only.
 A form with one field for the name of the new category.
 9. All Categories - for Admin only.
 Shows all available categories.
+10. Search Results page - shows the results of a search by category.

-Additionally the app offers Login page, Register page, About page, Not Found page (if no available route is matched) and a Logout option.
+Additionally the app offers Login page, Register page, Logout option, About page, Not Found page (if no available route is matched) and Search by category (available on All Adventures page).